Membership

 Gregg Chicca Cup

 This award is named in honor of Greg Chicca, a member who distinguished himself through his long-term leadership and dedication to the league.
-The Greg Chicca Cup is awarded to the member who has the lowest average net score in his/her six best stroke play outings.
+The Greg Chicca Cup is awarded to the member who has the lowest average net score in his/her three best stroke play outings.
 The winner of the Director’s Cup and first-year members are not eligible for this award.
 Ties are broken using the same methodology as the Director’s Cup tiebreaker.
+Members must complete in at least six rounds in the season to be eligible for this award.

 Rookie of the Year

-Awarded to the first-year member who has the lowest average net score in his/her six best stroke play outings.
+Awarded to the first-year member who has the lowest average net score in his/her three best stroke play outings.
 A minimum of five first-year members is required to issue this award.
 Ties are broken using the same methodology as the Director’s Cup tiebreaker.
+Members must complete at least six rounds in the season to be eligible for this award.